dangowrt/owrt-ubi-installer/README.md

 If you plan to ever go back to the stock firmware, you will need a backup of the vendor bootchain and firmware.
 When going back to the stock firmware, be prepared to connect to the internal serial port in case there are any bad blocks.

-**WARNING #3** The installer is meant to be executed only once per device unless an update explicitely requires a bootloader update.
+**WARNING #3** The installer is meant to be executed only once per device unless an update explicitly requires a bootloader update.
 In that case, make sure to copy the content of the `boot_backup` UBI volume off the device before re-running the installer, so you will still have a copy of the stock bootchain!
 Executing the installer more than once should be avoided in all other cases!
 Use normal *-linksys_e8450-ubi-squashfs-sysupgrade.itb images provided by openwrt.org instead.

 ## Table of Contents
 * [Script information](#script-information)